run-ai/docs/docs/Researcher/Walkthroughs/quickstart-inference.md

 To complete this Quickstart you must have:

 * Run:ai software installed on your Kubernetes cluster.
-See: [Installing Run:ai on a Kubernetes Cluster](../../admin/runai-setup/installation-types.md)
+See: [Installing Run:ai on a Kubernetes Cluster](../../admin/runai-setup/installation-types.md).
+There are additional pre-requisites for running inference.
+See [cluster instllation prerequisites](../../admin/runai-setup/cluster-setup/cluster-prerequisites.md#inference) for more information.
 * Run:ai CLI installed on your machine.
 See: [Installing the Run:ai Command-Line Interface](../../admin/researcher-setup/cli-install.md)
+* You must have `ML Engineer` access rights.
+See [Adding, Updating, and Deleting Users](../../admin/admin-ui-setup/admin-ui-users.md) for more information.

 ## Step by Step Walkthrough